WillSams/Conan-the-Caveman-Linux/README.md

 # Conan-the-Caveman-Linux

 Example project from ['SDL Game Development'][2] by Shaun Mitchell.
-The book explains everything from a Windows user perspective.
+The book explains everything from a Windows user perspective so this repo exists as an alternative for those who want to learn on Linux, Windows Subsystem for Linux, or MacOS.

 ![text](conan-screen.png)